-I am a psychoanalytic psychotherapist with over fifteen years experience in private practice and in organisations.
+I am a psychoanalytic psychotherapist with twenty years experience in private practice and in organisations.
 I have a doctorate in social anthropology from the University of Cambridge, which has furthered my interest in questions around cultural difference and diversity.
 The way I practise is eclectic, which means that although I mainly practise within the psychoanalytic tradition, I am open to other ideas and influences, especially those relating to questions around human subjectivity and existence.
 My main approach is relational, which means that I will be interested in the patterns of the client's close relationships as well as what goes on in the therapy relationship.

 Training, qualifications & experience